danielsuh05/CashDash/Proposal.md

 ## Story 7

-Aiden is a 30-year-old investment banker.
-He works long hours and rarely has time to manage his own finances.
-By the time he gets home, he’s too exhausted to track expenses or update spreadsheets, even though he knows he overspends on takeout and subscriptions.
+My name is Aiden and I’m a 30-year-old investment banker.
+After working long hours the last thing I want to do is open a spreadsheet or dig through receipts.
+I’ve tried other finance apps, but they always feel slow and tedious—I never stick with them.

-When he tries the gamified personal finance tracker, managing money feels less like a chore and more like a game.
-Simple challenges, streaks, and rewards motivate him to save, cut unnecessary spending, and hit goals.
-Over time, he builds healthier financial habits without adding stress to his already demanding schedule.
+With this gamified personal finance tracker, everything is quick.
+I can track spending, set challenges, and see my progress in seconds.
+The streaks and rewards make saving feel like a game, not another task on my to-do list.
+Without wasting time, I’m able to cut back on takeout, trim subscriptions, and actually build better financial habits—something I never managed with other platforms.